LydiaOmosofe/powerbi-sales-dashboard/README.md

 ## Notes

 This uses a synthetic dataset generated for practice purposes (seasonal Nov/Dec revenue bump included to make trend analysis meaningful).
-Built as a self-directed project with no prior Power BI experience going in.
+Built as a self-directed project .